zafir/FoodSaver-Android/README.md

--Content provider created to make for easy data interaction - inserting, querying, and deleting data -Uses custom cursor and array adapters, for the list of locally stored entires and API results, respectively -Alternate two-pane tablet UI created for MainActivity (home screen of the app)
+-Content provider created to make for easy data interaction - inserting, querying, and deleting data -Uses custom cursor and array adapters, for the list of locally stored entires and API results, respectively -Alternate two-pane tablet UI created for MainActivity (home screen of the app) -JUnit tests implemented to test the database and content provider